 In 1969 Heather and Paul Booth, along with onetime SDS field secretary Steve Max and radical community organizer Harry Boyte, published a pamphlet titled Socialism and the Coming Decade.
 This screed said that because the U.S. had entered a “non-revolutionary period,” socialist activists should eschew confrontational tactics in favor of a stealth, incremental approach to social change.
 It further advised community organizations to agitate for concrete issues like urban redevelopment and health care, thereby giving “the socialist movement relevance to the daily lives of the people.”

-Also in 1971, Booth co-authored Socialist Feminism: A Strategy for the Women’s Movement.
+In 1971, Heather Booth co-authored Socialist Feminism: A Strategy for the Women’s Movement.
 Asserting that community organizers should strive to “weake[n] the power of the ruling class,” this pamphlet promoted such radical agendas as free universal healthcare, the disarming of police officers, and collective societal responsibility for childrearing.
-Nonetheless, Booth in her personal life was cautious not to reveal too much, too quickly, about her radical agendas to women who were not _“conscious socialists”_ like herself, preferring instead to use a gradualist approach with such people.
+Nonetheless, Booth in her personal life was cautious not to reveal too much, too quickly, about her radical agendas to women who were not “conscious socialists” like herself, preferring instead to use a gradualist approach with such people.

 In April of 1972, Heather and Paul Booth, along with Day and Robert Creamer, taught an organizer-training workshop sponsored by the fledgling New American Movement (NAM), a group that advocated radicalism and revolution rather than quiet infiltration into establishment politics.

-In April 1978, Booth became co-leader of the newly formed Citizen/Labor Energy Coalition (C/LEC), which used popular discontent with the era’s energy crisis — typified by high gas and oil prices — as a pretext to justify nationalizing America’s energy industry and, eventually, socializing the entire economy.
+In April 1978, Booth became co-leader of the newly formed Citizen/Labor Energy Coalition (C/LEC), which used popular discontent vis-a-vis the era’s energy crisis — typified by high gas and oil prices — as a pretext to justify nationalizing America’s energy industry and, eventually, socializing the entire economy.

-On May 9, 1987, the Chicago Democratic Socialists of America presented Booth with its annual Norman Thomas-Eugene V. Debs Award, named after the famed American socialists.
+On May 9, 1987, the Chicago Democratic Socialists of America presented Booth with its annual Norman Thomas / Eugene V. Debs Award, named after the famed American socialists.

-In 1992 Booth was director of field operations for Illinois Democrat Carol Moseley-Braun’s successful run for the U.S. Senate.
+In 1992 Booth was the director of field operations for Illinois Democrat Carol Moseley-Braun’s successful run for the U.S. Senate.